developersCradle/reactive-programming/README.md

 All course material from *Reactive Programming in Modern Java using Project Reactor* by **Pragmatic Code School**.

-> Add here some story <br><br>
+>We were tasked with building a reactive API for a system that had to juggle multiple, dependent operations—each one critical, each one potentially slow.
+>
+>By the end, the API wasn’t just fast—it was intelligent.
+It understood dependencies, managed failures elegantly, and scaled effortlessly.
+Building it wasn’t just about reactive programming; it was about designing a system that moved with the rhythm of the workload, never ahead of it, never behind it.<br><br>
 ~ *DevelopersCradle*

-Contains my own notes with some course material to enforce learning experience.
+Contains some course material to enforce learning experience, with my own visual notes. ✍️

 If the content sparked :fire: your interest, please consider buying the course and start learning :book:.